What Is Business Ethnography?

-In this article, we look at what is meant by business ethnography, how it is used, and its benefits and pitfalls.
+In this article, we look at what is meant by business ethnography, how it's used, its benefits and pitfalls.

 Ethnography is a branch of anthropology, the study of human societies and cultures.
 Ethnographers study the way that people behave in their own environments.
 In a business context, they observe the ways that customers use a product or service.

 Business ethnography has been called "the new core competence," and the insights that it generates can help you to stay ahead of the competition.
 It can help you to do the following:

 - Develop new products.

 - Position your brand effectively in the marketplace.

 - Break into new markets.

 Ken Anderson, principal researcher at Intel Corporation®, was an early adopter of ethnographic research.
 He said that the goal of business ethnography is "to see people's behavior on their terms, not ours."